cmcntsh/ProvideWritingFeedback/README.md

 # Provide Writing Feedback (The Stripped Down Version)

-## Evaluate if required section content was covered
+## Evaluate if required section topics were covered

 * This requires that requirements for section topics are already clearly defined.
 * https://github.com/cmcntsh/PoWeRWritingGradStudents#evaluate-the-comprehensiveness-of-content-coverage
 * Identifying what students have missed is a great place to start.

-## Reverse Outline the section
+## Reverse outline the section

 * https://github.com/cmcntsh/PoWeRWritingGradStudents#highlighting
 * This helps you identify the basic logic used ot organize the section.